Arizona (AZ) Car Sales Tax & Fees [+ Calculator]

 Arizona may offer reduced tax rates to those who own an electric or alternative fuel vehicle.

-Also, in addition to the federal tax incentives, Arizona utility companies offer reduced electricity rates when charging during off-peak hours.
+Also, in addition to the federal tax incentives, Arizona utility companies offer reduced electricity rates when charging during off-peak hours, and some also offer a rebate of up to $500 for installing a Level 2 charger in your home.

 These incentives are designed to make it more affordable to own and operate an electric vehicle in the state.